Melvillian/habilis/README.md

 This is Habilis' mono-repo, comprising many modular packages.
 You'll want to run `bun install` in the root to install dependencies before doing anything else.
 (We use [Bun](https://bun.sh) as our package manager and script runner.)
-From there, `bun run build` will build all the packages, and `bun test` will run all the tests.
+From there, `bun run build` will build all the packages, and `bun run test` will run all the tests (note:
+[see this issue](https://github.com/oven-sh/bun/issues/7448) if you get errors with sqlite bindings).

 See the table below for an overview of this monorepo's packages, and see Readme files in individual package folders for details on each package.